case-quick-cg/case-quick-cg.github.io/index.md

 | 4/20 | TBD | TBD | TBD | TBD |
 | 5/4  | TBD | TBD | TBD | TBD |
 | 5/18 | TBD | TBD | TBD | TBD |

+## Contact
+For any questions about our CG, you can email Carl and Ruth at `email1` and `email2`.

+The mailing list for CG is `listemail` -- email one of us if you would like to be added.